Jack Perkins (racing driver): Eggleston Motorsport

 Following the opening round of the 2013 Dunlop V8 Supercar Series at the Clipsal 500, it was announced that Perkins would drive an Eggleston Motorsport Commodore at the second round at Barbagallo Raceway.
-Perkins finished the championship 4th in the Driver's Standing even though he missed the opening round in Adelaide.
+Perkins finished the championship fourth in the driver's standings even though he missed the opening round in Adelaide.

 Charlie Schwerkolt Racing

 On 19 December 2013, it was announced that Perkins would pilot the No. 18 Jeld Wen Ford FG Falcon for the 2014 International V8 Supercars Championship Series.
 The 2014 Clipsal 500 marked his return to full-time driving since 2009.
 He was dropped at the end of the season in favour of Lee Holdsworth.
 Bathurst was the main highlight of the year, with Perkins qualifying in the top ten and making the shootout.
 A mistake made on the final corner took him to grid position 9, although he was on track to be around position 6.
 In the late stages of the race, the car was running in the top five, with a chance for a podium result.
 However, due to a mistake in pit lane whilst re-entering traffic, they were given a penalty.
-They later finished 12th.
+They later finished twelfth.

 Holden Racing Team/Walkinshaw Racing/Walkinshaw Andretti United

-Perkins signed with HRT for the 2015 Endurance Races.
+Perkins stepped back from full-time driving in Supercars' top category in 2015 to sign with the Holden Racing Team as a co-driver for the Pirtek Enduro Cup.
 Winning the Gold Coast 600 with James Courtney in 2015.
-The pair continued for 5 years, another podium finish at the Gold Coast in 2018 and a 3rd place finish at the Bathurst 1000 in 2019.
+The pair continued for five years, another podium finish at the Gold Coast in 2018 and in 2019, Perkins collected his first Bathurst podium, finishing in third place in the No. 22 Holden ZB Commodore for Walkinshaw Andretti United.

+NASCAR

+On May 22, 2025, it was announced that Perkins will make his NASCAR debut, driving in the Xfinity Series for Joe Gibbs Racing at Portland International Raceway.
+It was announced on June 26 that Perkins will make his NASCAR debut earlier driving for JGR at the Chicago street course race.